Supercongruences for rigid hypergeometric Calabi--Yau threefolds: Review of related background

 Rodriguez-Villegas later noticed and conjectured in \cite{RV} that this congruence (and, similarly, the remaining thirteen ones for rigid hypergeometric Calabi--Yau threefolds) hold true modulo $p^3$; these are precisely the supercongruences \eqref{eq:RV-1} in Theorem~\ref{thm:main}.

-The more recent work \cite{RRW} of Roberts, Rodriguez-Villegas and Watkins conjectures refined predictions related to \eqref{eq:RV-1}; it also indicates a heuristic underlying the supercongruences that explains the exponent~3 of the modulus by the Hodge filtration of the corresponding hypergeometric motives.
+The more recent work \cite{RRW} of Roberts and Rodriguez-Villegas brings to life refined predictions related to \eqref{eq:RV-1}; it also indicates a heuristics underlying the supercongruences that explains the exponent~3 of the modulus by the Hodge filtration of the corresponding hypergeometric motives.
 One part of the story is Dwork's unit-root theory in \cite{Dwork-padic}, in which the truncated hypergeometric series